absar854/openedapi/README.md

 * area - looks for resources assigned with specified area (and/or with specified subjects of area) by area.id or area.title
 * subject - looks for resources assigned with specified subject by subject.id or subject.title
 * grade - restricts to specified grades (expressed as K,1, ..
 12)
-* ids - comma separated list of resource IDs (will skip all given filters)
+* ids - comma separated list of resource IDs (will ignore all other supplied filters)
 * limit - resources to return, default to 50

 For example: